Virtual Private Network

 A Virtual Private Network (VPN) is technology that is used to secure transmissions that travel across the open Internet.

 An RIT VPN connection is required when accessing certain RIT Services and Applications from outside the campus network.
-Examples of this include, but are not limited to, Remote Desktop Access, and access to networked file shares.

 Download the RIT VPN Client for Your Personal Computer

 You must agree to the VPN Download Agreement in order to download and install this software on your personal computer.
 Log in with your RIT Computer Account credentials to view and agree to these terms.